-It’s been more than 27 years since Erik and Lyle Melendez brutally slayed their parents in August 1989.
-The infamous double homicide of Kitty and Jose Menendez is being revisited in NBC’s upcoming TV special Law & Order True Crime: The Menendez Murders — and true crime enthusiasts are still wondering why Erik and Lyle viscously killed their mom and dad.
+It’s been more than 27 years since Erik and Lyle Menendez brutally murdered their parents in August 1989.
+The infamous double homicide of Kitty and Jose Menendez is being revisited in NBC’s Law & Order True Crime: The Menendez Murders — and true crime enthusiasts are still wondering why Erik and Lyle viscously killed their mom and dad.

 Over the years, the brothers — who are currently serving life sentences in two separate California prisons — have opened up in interviews about shooting down Kitty and Jose in their family’s Beverly Hills mansion.
 This past January, Lyle, 49, told ABC News how he has learned to live with the crime.
 “I am the kid that did kill his parents, and no river of tears has changed that and no amount of regret has changed it," he said.
 "I accept that.
 You are often defined by a few moments of your life, but that’s not who you are in your life, you know.
 Your life is your totality of it.”

 Erik, 46, is more press shy, but during a 2005 interview with People, he suggested that a rough upbringing served as the catalyst for his decision to take his parents’ lives.
 “I killed the two people I loved the most.
 I loved my dad.
 Listen, how much anger can you have towards someone after killing them?
 I loved my parents.
 And that is my real prison.
 I look forward to dying,” he explained.
 “Oh, people say that I had everything, that I was rich and lived in Beverly Hills.
 But if you had photos of the events of my childhood, they would be crime photos.
 I was dying long before the night I killed my parents.”